aadanen/llvm-kaleidoscope/README.md

 # Kalos
-An interpretation of the LLVM's kaleidoscope tutorial currently being expanded with addition features.
+An interpretation of the LLVM kaleidoscope tutorial currently being expanded with addition features.

 # Additional Features
 - Improved the legibility of the codebase and reduced build times by refactoring the project into multiple files